-Role of NO on Corticosterone Release from the Adrenal Gland
+Role of NO on the corticosterone release from the adrenal gland

-ACTH is the major regulator of steroid secretion and synthesis from the adrenal cortex, inducing an acute secretory response within a few minutes and an increase in steroid synthesis, including the transcription of steroidogenic genes.63 Many clinical and experimental observations indicate that there could be dissociation between plasma ACTH concentrations and cortisol/corticosterone secretion.64 Since the sympathetic nervous system responds earlier than the hypothalamic-pituitary-adrenal (HPA) axis to stressors, corticosterone release prior to ACTH action may be a result of earlier stimulation of the adrenal cortex via the splachnic nerves, possibly via NO release.
-The effect of ACTH on adrenal function may involve NO65 since NOS was found expressed in the adrenal gland.66 Endothelial and neuronal cells have a close anatomical proximity to steroidogenic cells in the adrenal gland, and these cells release NO. In fact, one study suggested that the production of NO by eNOS or nNOS could be effective in regulating the blood flow and steroid release.67 Moreover, NO can also be generated within steroid-producing cells and may be involved in steroidogenesis.68
+ACTH is the major regulator of steroid secretion and synthesis from the adrenal cortex, inducing an acute secretory response within few minutes and increase in steroid synthesis, including the transcription of steroidogenic genes.63 Many clinical and experimental observations indicate that there could be dissociation between plasma ACTH concentrations and cortisol/corticosterone secretion.64 Since the sympathetic nervous system responds earlier than the hypothalamus-pituitary-adrenal axis to stressors, corticosterone release prior to the ACTH action may be due to earlier stimulation of the adrenal cortex via the splachnic nerves, possibly via NO release.
+The effect of ACTH on adrenal function may involve NO 65 since NOS was found expressed in the adrenal gland.66 Endothelial and neuronal cells have a close anatomical proximity to steroidogenic cells in the adrenal gland, and these cells release NO. In fact, one study suggested that the production of NO by eNOS or nNOS could be effective in regulating the blood flow and steroid release.67 Moreover, NO can also be generated within steroid-producing cells and may be involved in steroidogenesis.68